-Inverters play a crucial role in our daily lives by converting DC (direct current) power into AC (alternating current) power.
-However, it's not uncommon for inverters to experience overloads, leading to various issues.
+Inverters play a crucial role in our daily lives by converting DC (direct current) power into AC (alternating current) power, but what happens when an inverter is overloaded?

 What Happens If an Inverter Is Overloaded?